Crime statistics explained - is it rising or falling?

 This is at least in part because there are different ways of measuring crime which can paint very different pictures.
 In addition, some individual crime types may be falling while others are rising, making it difficult to get a clear, overall picture of the situation and allowing politicians to cherry pick which data to use.

-The Labour party has previously sought to paint the Conservatives as having failed on crime.
-Similarly, the Conservatives have sought to portray London—which has a Labour mayor in charge of police—as the part of England and Wales driving an overall rise in knife crime.
+The Labour party previously sought to paint the Conservatives as having failed on crime.
+Similarly, the Conservatives sought to portray London—which has a Labour mayor in charge of police—as the part of England and Wales driving an overall rise in knife crime.

 An additional complication is that public perceptions of crime are often at odds with what we know from crime data.
 An April 2024 survey by the think tank More in Common found 69% of people believe levels of crime are rising, even though the best data we have on the overall trend suggests most crime types have actually fallen over the past 30 years.